Very fast Bayesian Additive Regression Trees on GPU: Performance measurements

 \subsection{Predictive accuracy}

 Since I re-implemented a well known algorithm, with unit tests checking that it yields the same results as an existing implementation, there is no need to measure its statistical performance thoroughly.
-However, to show at least one concrete piece of evidence that everything is working correctly, I run a comparison of the out-of-sample prediction error\marginpar{Measure also coverage.} between my package \texttt{bartz} and the 3 most popular BART implementations, on data simulated from a simple model with a dense linear term and a sparse quadratic term.
+Anyway, to show at least one concrete piece of evidence that everything is working correctly, I run a comparison of the out-of-sample prediction error\marginpar{Measure also coverage.} between my package \texttt{bartz} and the 3 most popular BART implementations, on data simulated from a simple model with a dense linear term and a sparse quadratic term.
 I use the same ``low/high'' settings of \autoref{sec:speed} for $p$ and $n_\text{tree}$.
-The result is in \autoref{fig:rmse-all}; the RMSEs shake out similar within random variation as expected.
+The result at ``low-low'' settings is in \autoref{fig:rmse-single} (complete results in \autoref{fig:rmse-all} in the appendix); the RMSEs shake out similar to each other as expected.

 \paragraph{Data generating process}

 The data is simulated from the model